 Everything mechanical about the C4 Corvette was significantly better than before.
 The new suspension system used composite transverse leaf springs both fore and aft, the steering was by rack-and-pinion for the first time, the brakes were oversized discs, the frame itself featured a large aluminum C-section beam that made for a stiffer structure and the tires were enormous (for the time) Goodyear P255/50VR16 unidirectional "Gatorbacks" on 16-inch wheels.
-About the only thing that carried over was the small-block 350 V8, again equipped with Cross-Fire throttle body fuel injection and now rated at 205 horsepower.
+About the only thing that carried over was the small-block 350 V8, again equipped with Cross-Fire throttle-body fuel injection and now rated at 205 hp.

-At the beginning of the 1984 model run, the only transmission available was the 700R4 four-speed automatic, but by January of 1984 a new Doug Nash "4+3" manual transmission was offered which featured an electronically engaged overdrive on the top three gears.
+At the beginning of the 1984 model run, the only transmission available was the 700R4 four-speed automatic, but by January of 1984 a new Doug Nash "4+3" manual transmission was offered that featured an electronically engaged overdrive on the top three gears.
 Although intriguing, it was a balky and completely crummy excuse for a transmission.

-The major criticisms of the '84 Corvette were its incredibly stiff ride, particularly when equipped with the Z51 performance suspension package, the still lackluster engine and the obnoxious dash graphics.
+The major criticisms of the '84 Corvette were its incredibly stiff ride, particularly when equipped with the Z51 performance suspension package, the still-lackluster engine and the obnoxious dash graphics.
 Despite that, however, the '84 Corvette quickly established itself as the dominant car in showroom stock racing and Chevrolet sold a stunning 53,877 of them during the extended model year.

 Messing with success where needed, the Corvette was treated to the new Tuned Port Injected (TPI) version of the 350-cubic-inch (now more commonly referred to as a 5.7-liter) small-block for 1985.
-This vastly more efficient induction system bumped output of the V8 to 230 horsepower with a thick and friendly torque curve.
+This vastly more efficient induction system bumped output of the V8 to 230 hp with a thick and friendly torque curve.
 The better "L98" engine was combined with a retuned, more comfortable suspension to produce a significantly better Corvette than the previous year.

-A convertible returned to the Corvette lineup for 1986 and a bright yellow version was used to pace that year's Indianapolis 500 the second time a Corvette had had the honor.
+A convertible returned to the Corvette lineup for 1986 and a bright yellow version was used to pace that year's Indianapolis 500: the second time a Corvette had had the honor.
 Another significant advance was the fitment of Bosch antilock brakes for the first time, making for a safer everyday machine.
 Every Corvette coupe also got a third brake light over its rear hatch, while the convertible's was integrated into the rear fascia.
 Chevy sold 27,794 '86 Corvette coupes and 7,315 convertibles.